edwinclement08/browserstack-local-csharp/README.md

 # starts the Local instance with the required arguments
 local.start(bsLocalArgs);

-# check if BrowserStack local instance is running
+# check if BrowserStackBeta local instance is running
 Console.WriteLine(local.isRunning());

 # stop the Local instance